lupyuen/lupyuen.github.io/src/gpio.md

 Mynewt Programs are __Portable__ too... `hal_gpio_init_out` and `hal_gpio_write` will work on many microcontrollers: STM32 Blue Pill (Arm), Nordic Semi nRF52 (Arm too), SiFive HiFive1 (RISC-V)...
 And now PineCone BL602 (RISC-V yay!)

-The GPIO Pin numbers will differ.
+The GPIO Pin Numbers will differ.
 But on PineCone, this Mynewt Program lights up the Blue LED, exactly like the pic above.

 Let's find out how we made this work.